laffchem/hour_calc/README.md

 View requirements.txt to see all required python packages.

 This will eventually be deployed to a live webapp as it is still a work in progress.
-Right now you can run this locally and you can keep track of hours for any certification you need.
-I do plan on adding a method to save the monthly hour audits to csv files as you can then upload them to google sheets or use excel or libreoffice.
+Right now you can run this locally and you can keep track of hours for any certification you may be working on.
+Keep in mind this was designed for a specific certification so not all attributes on the hours form will apply.

 # Features: